EC-USGS/pywatershed/README.md

   1. Compiling and running C/Fortran PRMS code to generate testing/verification data
-  2. Compiling (installing) and running fortran backends/kernels for some hydrological process representations in pynhm
+  2. Compiling (installing) and running fortran backends/kernels for some hydrological process representations in pywatershed

-On Apple Silicon, the PRMS source code is only currently known to compile with intel while the fortran kernels in pynhm only compile with gnu.
+On Apple Silicon, the PRMS source code is only currently known to compile with intel while the fortran kernels in pywatershed only compile with gnu.

 Python >= 3.8 is required.
 Three different python environments are specified within the repository.
 These are: